Kamahl19/react-starter/DOCS.md

 Internally, all auth state is stored by Recoil in [src/common/auth/state.ts](./src/common/auth/state.ts).
 The JWT token is persisted in `localStorage` using the [recoil-persist](https://github.com/polemius/recoil-persist) library.

-There is also a [src/app/PersistAuthGate.tsx](./src/app/PersistAuthGate.tsx) to automatically re-login a user after the page reloads if token is present in `localStorage`.
+There is also a [src/app/PersistAuthGate.tsx](./src/app/PersistAuthGate.tsx) to automatically relogin a user after the page reloads if token is present in `localStorage`.

 ## React